 The structure revealed that the size and shape of the particles varied, however, they were sorted into two main groups; spherical and fibrous.
 The spherical particles consist mainly of silicon Si, carbon C, and oxygen O as well as magnesium Mg, aluminium Al with small amounts of iron Fe, as shown in the EDS scan, Figure 4.1.
-The results were consistent with that obtained by Bello et al, (2015).
-The SEM result showed that both $SiO_2$ and SiC have a fine structure.
+The results were consistent with

-The presence of hard elements like $SiO_2$ , $Al_2O_3$ and $FeO_3$ in coconut shell ash, Table 4.1, suggested that, coconut shell can be used as particulate reinforcement in various metal matrices.
+The presence of hard elements like SiO2, Al2O3 and FeO3 in coconut shell ash, Table 4.1, suggested that, coconut shell can be used as particulate reinforcement in various metal matrices.